openstack/neutron/doc/source/stadium/sub_projects.rst

 ------------------

 As mentioned before, the Neutron PTL must approve the inclusion of each additional repository under the Neutron project.
+When in doubt, the PTL should consider erring on the side of caution, and keep the project out of the list until more consensus amongst the team can be built or a more favorable assessment can be determined.
 That evaluation will be initially based on the new project requirements used for all new OpenStack projects for the criteria that is applicable.
-If there's any question about this, the review should be deferred to the TC as a new OpenStack project team.
+If there is any question about this, the review should be deferred to the TC as a new OpenStack project team.

     http://governance.openstack.org/reference/new-projects-requirements.html